 After above-median income debtor's income decreased below the applicable median income following confirmation, he sought to reduce the plan duration to a period less than 60 months without also providing for full repayment to unsecured creditors.
 The trustee opposed confirmation of the modified plan.
 The court overruled the objection in part and sustained the objection in part.
 A postconfirmation modification could reduce the applicable commitment period, provided the change in circumstances inhibited the debtor's ability to fund the plan through the end of the original term, a determination which required further evidence.

 Defendants' motions to dismiss or, in the alternative, motion for summary judgment, were denied.
 The debtor's complaint seeking damages for alleged violations of the automatic stay stated a claim upon which relief could be granted.
-Additionally, the bankruptcy court had personal jurisdiction over the individual debtor and facts in dispute precluded summary judgment.
+Additionally, the bankruptcy court had personal jurisdiction over the individual defendant and facts in dispute precluded summary judgment.

 Chapter 13 trustee objected to confirmation of modified plan on grounds it did not provide for payment of all projected disposable income.
 The Court overruled the objection, finding the cash surrender value increase of the debtors' whole life insurance policy over the life of the plan was not disposable income to be paid as an additional dividend to unsecured creditors.